rhiaro/questforbrothers/index.md

 It was Emery's turn to glare at his son.
 "Monsters or not, it's not a safe place to take a kid.
 There's no civilisation, nobody to help you if something happens."

 Emery looked sad.
 "There's none of that here, either, son.
 Nobody wants to hear what I have to say, and nobody would so much as turn their head if I keeled over on the street.
-Not if I can't pay, and I can't."
+Not if I'm not employed, and I'm not."

 "What... what about the house?
-Professor, you still own the house?"
+Professor, you can still use the house?"

 Professor Emery shook his head.
 "Not for much longer."